-- Establish an Asset Management Improvement Plan to clearly articulate the desired risk-based level of asset management maturity for the Company and the actions to achieve it. - Continue asset surveys, preventative maintenance and tree cutting on the network. - Continue the application of automated devices for network resilience, performance and restoration. - Continue the replacement of older switching equipment and transformers.
+- Undertake detailed network analysis, at transmission and sub-transmission levels, to define capital investment plans to cater for the increased demand being experienced. - ❖ Formalise the Asset Management Improvement Plan and make appropriate progress in implementation. - Continue asset surveys, preventative maintenance and tree cutting on the network. - Continue the application of automated devices for network resilience, performance and restoration. - Continue the replacement of older switching equipment and transformers.